 When it’s time to catch your breath after hiking and exploring, join the locals in town and take in the regular free live music.
 Here are some of our favourites:

-Town Beach Hangout – A lot of people come together at town beach, expect a Falafel food truck some nights, vans parked up for sunset, lights, music and coffee vans on the weekend.
+Town Beach Hangout – A lot of people come together at Town Beach, expect a Falafel food truck some nights, vans parked up for sunset, lights, music and coffee vans on the weekend.
 Maybe even some dancing here on the weekends!

 Froth Craft Brewery – This is one of Exmouth’s most popular places to grab a beer, as this award-winning microbrewery has more than 10 taps going at once.
 They have regular live music and the food is great.

-Make Your Own Vibes On the Beach – The coastline is so long it is quite easy to find a quiet place to pull up with a crew and take in sunset off the beach.
+Make Your Own Vibes On the Beach – The coastline is so long it is quite easy to find a quiet place to pull up with a crew and take in the sunset off the beach.

 Whalebone Brewing Co. – This brewery has a warm, family feel to it.
 It offers a range of ales, good food and live music.
 It also provides a play area for children, so you can relax and enjoy a break.